 When it comes to museums, Santa Fe has a lot to brag about.
-From art museums, including the Georgia O’Keeffe Museum, to the Santa Fe Children’s Museum, there are more than a dozen museums to tour in this city of just over 80,000.
+From art — including the Georgia O’Keeffe Museum — to the Santa Fe Children’s Museum, there are more than a dozen museums to tour in this city.

-Home to the world’s largest collection of folk art, the museum represents cultures from around the world.
-With a collection of more than 150,000 artifacts, the museum is a labyrinth of color, shape and beauty; carvings, paintings and creations on paper.
+Home to the world’s largest collection of folk art, this museum represents cultures from around the world.
+With a collection of more than 150,000 artifacts, the museum is a labyrinth of color, shape, and beauty, from carvings to paintings to creations on paper.

-Built by the Spanish as a government building in 1610, the Palace remains the country's oldest continuously occupied public building.
-Its exhibits chronicle the history of Santa Fe as well as New Mexico and the region.
+Constructed by the Spanish as a government building in 1610, the Palace remains the country's oldest continuously-occupied public building.
+Its exhibits chronicle the history of Santa Fe, as well as New Mexico and the region.
 The National Historic Landmark was the original seat of New Mexico's territorial government since the time of Spanish colonization.

 Sit in on dozens of practical workshops from the leading authorities on modern homesteading, animal husbandry, gardening, real food and more!LEARN MORE